-In 2021 more than half of the cyclists and pedestrians killed in accidents (58.3 %) were at least 65 years old.
-Of all passenger car occupants killed in accidents, more than 25% belonged to this age group.
+In 2022, more than half of the cyclists and pedestrians killed in accidents (58.0 percent) were at least 65 years old.
+Of all passenger car occupants killed in accidents, nearly one in three (32.4 percent) belonged to this age group.
 As unprotected road users, senior citizens are particularly at risk.
 The reasons are manifold.
 On the one hand, these numbers reflect the increased vulnerability of senior citizens.
 On the other hand, they are due to the fact that cognitive and motor skills change with age, and this requires an appropriate response.
 For this reason, it is important to raise awareness among senior citizens of possible risks and how to avoid them.
 However, younger road users are also called upon to act with care and anticipation towards the elderly.
-The Ministry supports various actions and schemes.
+The Federal Ministry for Digital and Transport (BMDV) supports various actions and schemes.

 “Staying mobile but safely!” adventure days on safer mobility in old age

 Life is colourful.
 This is also the way the “Staying mobile but safe” road safety days organized by the German Accident Prevention Organization (DVW) present themselves.
 Be it accidents involving a turning vehicle or safe cycling, the use of pedelecs and the benefits of wearing a helmet, or a fatigue and intoxication goggles course, reaction, vision or hearing tests, the safe use of a rollator frame or visibility in road traffic - all these issues are addressed at the “Staying mobile but safely” events organized by the DVW.
 Participants can test their skills without obligation on a number of activity instruments such as a motor vehicle simulator.

 The road safety days are offered in many different locations all over Germany: at village and town fairs, on senior citizens' days or at senior citizen community centres.
 They are offered free of charge and no prior registration is required.
 More information on “Staying mobile but safely” (in German).